seng438-winter-2023/seng438-a5-Tyler-Thain/seng438-a5-team_number.md

 # Advantages and Disadvantages of RDC

-RDC offered greater ease of use compared to C-SFRAT, with clear graphical representations of failure rates and required improvements to achieve desired MTTF.
-Adjusting reliability factors was also straightforward.
-However, determining the placement of reject, continue, and accept regions, as well as selecting an appropriate MTTF, posed challenges.
-Additionally, RDC did not provide data on other failure metrics, such as reliability.

 # Comparison of Results

 # Discussion on Similarity and Differences of the Two Techniques